 What you need to know about Hertz before you book

-Here are a few tidbits about Avis that are worth noting.
+Here are a few tidbits about Hertz that are worth noting.

 Similar to Avis, National and Enterprise to varying degrees, Hertz uses the business model where without the use of promotions, the prices are quite inflated.
 This is different from the discount chains such as Budget and Fox Rent-A-Car.